-Whether with juniors or adults, effective player development is not only a matter of quantity but quality as well.
-To improve the quality, there is both a science of player development (what skills to develop) and the art (the order they are developed, how things are sequenced together, etc.).
-Most coaches, players, and parents would agree that quality is important, the question is, “quality of what”?
+Whether with juniors or adults, effective player development is not only a matter of quantity but also of quality.
+To improve quality, there is both a science of player development (what skills to develop) and an art (the order in which they are developed, how things are sequenced together, etc.).
+Most coaches, players, and parents would agree that quality is important; the question is, “quality of what”?

 While technique is a critical component, it is not the only one.
-Disregarding others will often lead to developing players who may look good, but cannot play the game successfully.
-So what are the other components a player needs?
+Disregarding others often leads to developing players who may look good but cannot play the game successfully.
+So, what other components does a player need?

 - Psychological